Jero-uwu/qb-weapon-tints/README.md

-📦 Weapon Tint System for QBCore (Admin Only + Custom Skins Support) A QBCore-based FiveM resource that allows admins or gods to give weapons with specific tints or custom skins, stored permanently in item metadata.
+📦 Weapon Tint System for QBCore (Admin Only)
+A QBCore-based FiveM resource that allows admins or gods to give weapons with specific tints or custom skins, stored permanently in item metadata.

 ✨ Features
 ✅ /giveweapontint [id] [weapon] [tint] command

 ✅ Only accessible to players with ACE permissions (group.admin or group.god) ✅ Permanent tint saved via item metadata
 ✅ Supports custom tints and skins via the skins/ folder